European educational projects

 The University of Bordeaux is actively involved in the Erasmus+ programme, the European Union's funding programme for training, education, youth and sport, which, in addition to supporting cooperation between lecturer-researchers from different countries, contributes to educational innovation and academic excellence.

-Neuramus Program students © Marc Dubois
+Neuramus Erasmus Mundus Joint Master Degree students © Marc Dubois

 The Erasmus+ programme offers mobility opportunities to students as well as staff, and also provides funding for cooperation projects between institutions.